poseidon/typhoon/docs/bare-metal.md

 ipmitool -H node1 -U USER -P PASS chassis bootdev disk options=persistent
 ```

 During provisioning, you'll explicitly set the boot device to `pxe` for the next boot only.
-Machines will install (overwrite) the operting system to disk on PXE boot and reboot into the disk install.
+Machines will install (overwrite) the operating system to disk on PXE boot and reboot into the disk install.

 !!! tip ""
     Ask your hardware vendor to provide MACs and preconfigure IPMI, if possible.
 With it, you can rack new servers, `terraform apply` with new info, and power on machines that network boot and provision into clusters.